esarafianou/Visibility/README.md

 In detail, the program reads an integer N, which is the number of the buildings in the map, and for the next N lines reads the 4 corner coordinates for each building: southwestX, southwestY, northeastX, northeastY and the height of each building.
 For an observer in the south side of the map, the program outputs how many buildings he can see, regardless of point from which he looks.
-This means,he can see a building which is further north than others but is higher or an other which is closer to him.
+This means,he can see a building which is further north than others but is higher or another which is closer to him.

 Written in Java and OCaml